eduhaag/meteora-modas/README.md

 4. Envie as suas alterações: `git push origin my-feature`

 ## 📝 Licença
-Este projeto esta sobe a licença MIT.
+Este projeto está sobe a licença MIT.